The Best Way

 For judgement will be merciless to one who has shown no mercy; mercy triumphs over judgement (James 2:13).

 I would suggest another reason marriages run into difficulty and love for a spouse has grown cold, it is because love for God and the love of God within has grown cold first.
 As Jesus admonished the church at Ephesus “you have left your first love” (Revelation 2:4).
+We can’t use the excuse “it didn’t work out” when we have stopped working at love.
 Love is not just something we feel but needs to be nurtured in an act of our will.